Wandalen/willbe/doc/version2.ukr/Tutorials/FirstWillFile.md

   .
 Read : /path_to_file/.will.yml
 .
 Read 1 will-files in 0.109s
 About
- name : 'first'
+ name : 'helloWorld'
- description : 'First module'
- version : '0.0.1'
- enabled : 1
+ description : 'First module like 'Hello, World!' application' version : '0.0.1' enabled : 1
  keywords :